RsyncProject/rsync/rsync.1.md

     >     rsync -aiv --zc=zstd --zl=22 host:src/ dest/

-    For zlib & zlibx compression, the valid values are from 1 to 9 with 6 being the default.
+    For zlib & zlibx compression the valid values are from 1 to 9 with 6 being the default.
 Specifying 0 turns compression off, and specifying -1 chooses the default of 6.

-    For zstd compression, the valid values are from -131072 to 22 with 3 being the default.
+    For zstd compression the valid values are from -131072 to 22 with 3 being the default.
 Specifying 0 chooses the default of 3.

-    For lz4 compression, there are no levels available, so the level is always 0.
+    For lz4 compression there are no levels, so the value is always 0.

     If you specify a too-large or too-small value, the number is silently limited to a valid value.
 This allows you to specify something like `--zl=999999999` and be assured that you'll end up with the maximum compression level no matter what algorithm was chosen.

-    If you want to know the compression level that is in effect, specify the `--debug=nstr` to see the "negotiated string" results.
+    If you want to know the compression level that is in effect, specify `--debug=nstr` to see the "negotiated string" results.
 This will report something like "`Client compress: zstd (level 3)`" (along with the checksum choice in effect).